45+ DIY Porch Railing Ideas You Can Build Yourself

 Kevin from Georgia needed to meet local building codes, so he installed these wall and post-mounted rails.
 It doesn’t get any easier than using this Wall Mounted Stair Railing Kit, which doesn’t require any pipe cutting.
 Simply attach the pipe to the fitting, then drill the fitting into the wall and the project is complete.

-Sandra in Loomis, California built this metal porch railing with the Surface Mount Railing Kit just in time for her husband’s knee replacement surgery.
+Sandra in Loomis, California built this metal porch handrails with the Classic Offset Railing Kit just in time for her husband’s knee replacement surgery.
 The Smooth Handrail fitting is ADA compliant and has a great minimalist design.
 Sandra says, “They are solid and secure as a rock and the quality of the materials and design are outstanding.
 The installation instructions were clear and straightforward.”

 David from Wisconsin needed to build a replacement railing for the owner of a group home.
 The owner wanted a railing that would stand the test of time.
 David says, “After much research I went with Kee Klamp fittings, and made this rock solid railing.”
 Use Obtuse Angle Elbow fittings to get the same curved design.

 These two offset railings perfectly complement the front door of this classic brick home.
-John built them for his front steps using the Surface L160 Surface Mount Railing Kit which he ordered in black so that he didn’t need to do any of the painting himself.
+John built them for his front steps using the Classic Offset Railing Kit which he ordered in black so that he didn’t need to do any of the painting himself.

 After Ken’s neighbor took a fall, he wanted to install a railing for him that would make it easier to get up his steps.
 He built this system using a combination of ADA compliant fittings, such as the Top Fix Rail Assembly fitting, this Variable Angle fitting, and this ADA Internal Coupling.

-Anthony’s mother-in-law was having trouble climbing the stairs at the family summer cottage, so he installed a railing with the Surface 518 - Surface Mount Railing Kit.
+Anthony’s mother-in-law was having trouble climbing the stairs at the family summer cottage, so he installed a railing with the Signature Offset Railing Kit.
 He commented on how sturdy the project was and liked that he wouldn’t have to replace it anytime soon.
 And on top of that, the simple design complements the stone house.

 Bruce and Claudette needed a railing for the third-floor deck of their house in western Montana.
 They’d previously built a wooden railing, but it quickly deteriorated and got in the way of the view.